refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 The Material UI provides already styled, but still very customizable inputs that encapsulate adding labels and error handling with helper texts.
 However, we need a third-party library to handle forms when using Material UI.
 [React Hook Form](https://react-hook-form.com/) is one of the best options for this job!

-The React Hook Form library has been integrated with **refine** ([`@refinedev/react-hook-form`](https://github.com/refinedev/refine/tree/master/packages/react-hook-form)) .
+The React Hook Form library has been integrated with **Refine** ([`@refinedev/react-hook-form`](https://github.com/refinedev/refine/tree/master/packages/react-hook-form)) .
 This means you can now use Material UI for your forms and manage them using [`@refinedev/react-hook-form`](https://github.com/refinedev/refine/tree/master/packages/react-hook-form).

 First, we'll create PostCreate page to create new records.